Ila-bura/friends-trivia/README.md

 - Some of the quiz questions were sourced from two online quizzes: [The Ultimate "Friends" Trivia Quiz](https://www.seventeen.com/celebrity/celeb-quizzes/a25048028/friends-quiz-trivia/) and [52 Question Ultimate Friends Trivia Quiz!](https://www.beano.com/posts/the-ultimate-friends-trivia-quiz)
 - The song played in the snippet is "I'll be There for you" by The Rembrandts.
 The [YouTube video](https://www.youtube.com/watch?v=s2TyVQGoCYo) was converted into mp3 file using FreeConvert.
-- A special acknowledgment to my Code Institute mentor, Martina Terlevic for the support and encouragement.
+- A special acknowledgment to my mentor, Martina Terlevic, for the support and encouragement.